City Defenses

 Military

-Strength: a standing army of roughly 500 soldiers, includes able-bodied men and women of all races
+Strength: a standing army of roughly 500 soldiers, includes able-bodied individuals of all races

 Soldiers: volunteer